zlfben/autotap/README.md

 We can see that comparing to the results in example 1, there will only be two options.
 In both of them, The behavior of the original rule is preserved.

 # The user-study data
-We provide the data collected from our two user studies, including the tasks we asked participants to achieve in smart home, properties written by participants, TAP rules written by participants, etc. Moreover, instructions on reproducing the synthesizing and debugging results in our paper are also provided.
+We provide the data collected from our two user studies, including the tasks we asked participants to achieve in smart home, properties written by participants, TAP rules written by participants, etc.

-We don't publish all of our user study data.
-Some of them were collected when we were still in our final round of piloting.
-The question about data releasing was added after that.
-Therefore, we believed that we should not release their data until we got their permissions.
-We deleted data from 27 out of 78 participants because of this reason.
-For the other 51 users who opted-in to publish their data, we use "p1", "p2", ... "p51" to represent them in our database.
+Note that some of our user-study participants did not give our permission for releasing their answers.
+Consequently, we deleted their data from this public release package.
+For the remaining users who opted-in to publish their data, we use "p1", "p2", ... "p51" to represent them in our database.

 ## Accessing user study data
 Data of both user study 1 and user study 2 mentioned in our paper is in the spreadsheets.